MicrosoftDocs/minecraft-creator/creator/Commands/commands/setblock.md

 Default: `replace`.
 - `position: x y z`: position
 A `vector` [x y z] that defines the position of the block to change.
-- `tileData`: int
-An `integer` that specifies the block data for the new block.
-Default: 0.
 - `tileName`: [Block](../enums/Block.md)
 An block name from the `enum` that specifies the new block.